jvalue/jayvee/apps/docs/docs/dev/09-expressions-and-operators.md

 In order to manually override such precedence conventions, parentheses can be used in expressions.

 The diagram below shows a more extensive precedence hierarchy, focused on common arithmetic operators.
-Note that the hierarchy is arranged in ascending order according to the operator precedence.
+Note that the hierarchy is arranged in ascending order, according to the operator precedence.
-Such an order is similar to how the operators in the actual Jayvee grammar are arranged:
+Such an order is similar to how operators in the actual Jayvee grammar are arranged:

 ```mermaid
 graph TD